oVirt/ovirt-site/source/workshops/rsvp-list-response-process.html.md

 # RSVP list response process

 Follow this process when responding to RSVP emails for oVirt events.
-This keeps us able to coordinate across timezones, while giving a polite and appropriate response to each RSVP and maintaining our records for sanity.
+This keeps us able to coordinate across timezones without duplicating or missing work.
+It also gives us a chance to provide a polite and appropriate response to each RSVP, while maintaining our records.

 1. When you receive an email to rsvp@ovirt.org, open the unique event shared spreadsheet (e.g. on Google Docs) and enter the details for the person or persons.
     -   Ideally you want to receive an email from each person attending.
 This way you have a copy of the attendee list in the rsvp@ archives.